NYUCCL/psiTurk/doc/index.md

 # Welcome to psiturk

-[**psiturk**](https://psiturk.org/) is an open-source Python library that makes it easy to create high-quality behavioral experiments that are delivered over the Internet using a web browser.
+[`psiturk`](https://psiturk.org/) is an open-source Python library that makes it easy to create high-quality behavioral experiments that are delivered over the Internet using a web browser.

-psiturk is not, _by itself_, used for creating surveys or interfaces in the browser (for that we recommend tools like [jspych](https://www.jspsych.org) or [d3.js](https://d3js.org)).
-Instead, psiturk solves the _other_ myriad of problems that come up in web experimentation including:
+`psiturk` is not, _by itself_, used for creating surveys or interfaces in the browser (for that we recommend tools like [jspych](https://www.jspsych.org) or [d3.js](https://d3js.org)).
+Instead, `psiturk` solves the _other_ myriad of problems that come up in web experimentation including:
-- reliably and securely serving webpages to participants over the internet
+- Reliably and securely serving webpages to participants over the internet
-- blocking repeat participation (when desired)
+- Blocking repeat participation (when desired)
-- counterbalancing conditions
+- Counterbalancing conditions
-- incrementally saving data to databases
+- Incrementally saving data to databases
-- simplifying the process of soliciting and approving work on crowdworking sites
+- Simplifying the process of soliciting and approving work on crowdworking sites

-In addition to providing a simple, standardized workflow for online experiment development, it also enables much more complex designs where a computational model might run on the server (in e.g., Python) to determine which stimuli to display.
+- Designing experiments in Python code so that very light-weight Javascript can just display them

-**psiturk** is used in research from cognitive science, psychology, neuroscience, bioinformatics, marketing, computer security, user interface testing, computer science, and machine learning in both academic and industry.
+`psiturk` is used in research fields ranging from cognitive science, psychology, neuroscience, bioinformatics, marketing, computer security, user interface testing, computer science, and machine learning in both academia and industry.

-Odds are pretty good that if you are thinking "should I start from scratch with Flask or node.js to implement my Mechanical Turk experiment" the answer is no, use **psiturk** and save yourself a lot of time.
+Odds are pretty good that if you are thinking "should I start from scratch with Flask or node.js to implement my Mechanical Turk experiment"  the answer is no, use `psiturk` and save yourself a lot of time.

-We do all this in an open and free development environment that draws from the community to share best practices.
+`psiturk` is built using an open source model that draws from the community to share best online experiment practices.
 We happily accept bug reports, feature requests, and -- even better -- pull requests**🎈**!

 ## Video introduction